meshcloud/meshcloud-docs/docs/meshcloud.project.md

 ### Project Roles

 Project roles grant a configured set of permissions in cloud platforms used by the project.
-Project roles can be configured according to exisiting requirements or policies, by default the following roles are used:
+Project roles can be configured according to existing requirements or policies, by default the following roles are used:

 - **Project Reader**: A read-only user, like a controller or similar.
 - **Project User**: A default user, like a developer, who can manage resources in the cloud platform.